 2. Applehead Siamese Cats

-Known as the quieter version of the traditional Siamese cat types, their face is rounded like an apple which acts as their most distinguishing feature.
+Known as the quieter version of the traditional Siamese cat types, their face is rounded like an apple, which is their most distinguishing feature.
 In terms of coloring, Applehead Siamese cats have the original dark brown-black points, like the other traditional types.
-They have bigger bones and a muscular body that can weigh up to 18 pounds.
+They have bigger bones and a muscular body weighing up to 18 pounds.

-Like the Classic Siamese cat, Appleheads are athletic, but their tail is relatively shorter than the other traditional variants.
+Like the Classic Siamese cat, Appleheads are athletic, but their tail is shorter than the other traditional variants.
 The most noticeable behavioral difference is their quiet nature.
-They are less chatty, making this type of Siamese variety a perfect choice for someone who wants a cat that is less vocal.
+They are less chatty, making this type of Siamese variety a perfect choice for someone who wants a less vocal cat.

 3. Old-style Siamese cats

 Old-style Siamese cats have a medium-sized body and gained popularity during the 1950s and 1960s.
-Their facial structure is a mixture between the Applehead and the modern, Wedge Siamese cat.
+Their facial structure combines the Applehead and the modern, Wedge Siamese cat.

 They have ears that are broad and a nose that is shaped like an almond.
 The cross-eyed trait is very apparent in this type of Siamese cat.
 When comparing this type to other traditional types, you’ll notice that Old-style Siamese cats have longer faces.